ipython/ipynb/readme.md

     pytest readme.ipynb

-[`importnb`]() imports notebooks as python modules, it does not compare outputs like [`nbval`]()
+[`importnb`](https://github.com/deathbeds/importnb) imports notebooks as python modules, it does not compare outputs like [`nbval`](https://github.com/computationalmodelling/nbval).
+These two `pytest` extensions complement each other well.

-`importnb` can run unittests and doctests against notebook modules.

-    ipython -m importnb.test readme

-> `importnb` interprets the first markdown cell as a docstring.
-This is a nice place to put [doctests](https://docs.python.org/3/library/doctest.html) to improve the reusability of a notebook.

 > Notebooks are often used as informal tests, now they can be formally tested with [pytest plugins](https://docs.pytest.org/en/latest/plugins.html)